If you want flexibility, cost-efficiency, and offsite access, then there can be no doubt the cloud is for you.

 If you understand your responsibilities and the responsibilities of the cloud vendor, there will be less scope for problems.

-Partners are very useful here, as they can help you escalate problems with big vendors because of their contacts.
+Partners are instrumental here, as they can help you escalate problems with big vendors because of their contacts.
 In many instances, they can assist you directly via their own help desks.

-Vendors are very aware that the cloud model gives you the power to switch providers and are therefore keen to give you the very best service to persuade you to stay.
+Vendors are very aware that the cloud model gives you the power to switch providers and is keen to give you the very best service to persuade you to stay.
 This can only be positive!
-Take comfort in this and enjoy the updates they roll out quarterly and the education and events they offer.
+Please take comfort in this and enjoy the updates they roll out quarterly and the education and events they offer.
 If you are not getting great treatment, you might not be with the right partner or the right brand.

 Terms and Benefits